earchibong/devops_projects/docker.md

 ## Run The Tooling App

-- update docker file: `nano Dockerfile`
+- Ensure you are inside the directory `tooling` that has the file Dockerfile, update docker file: `nano Dockerfile`

 <br>